 Imagine you are driving on a road that cuts through a forest.
 The scenery is pretty, the trees are green, the hills are high.
 Suddenly, you are greeted by one of the most majestic rock faces you have ever seen.
 Tall and wide, it seems to reach over the trees like it is curling toward the road.
 It resembles a tsunami wave that was frozen and turned to stone in the middle of its performance.
-You never thought that a bare face of rock could be so captivating.
 Welcome to one of my favorite National Parks.

 When Chris was sent to Oakland for work, I naturally searched high and low for the best way to follow him.
 We were able to work out a long weekend that involved three distinctive areas of California, one of them being Yosemite.
 Chris had never been before, and I was eager to return.
 We only had one day, hardly a full one, so we could only choose one trail- a moderately strenuous route that put us past two waterfalls, which was a combination of the Mist Trail and John Muir Trail.
 Quickly, I remembered everything I had loved about the area the first time I was there.
 It is beauty that a camera cannot adequately capture and words cannot truly describe.

 The start of the trail was a steep but paved uphill trek that led us to an adorable bridge with a view of the first waterfall.
 At this point many people made an about face, but we continued past after stopping for a quick rest.
 This is where it got real.
 The steep, unpaved terrain wound through the trees with seemingly unending switchbacks and eventually became snowy, something we weren’t prepared for.
 There were amazing views waiting at every turn which made the effort worth it.